Eissa Haydar

 Academic Work

-• Costly Invention Informs Compositional Signaling This paper studies the relationship between compositionality and invention in signaling games, seen as a generalization of language.
+Costly Invention Informs Compositional Signaling This paper studies the relationship between some models of compositionality and invention in signaling games which are interpreted as modeling the evolution of meaning.

 Professional Experience

-• Instructional Aide for CSE 543: Ethics for AI and Robotics (Winter 2024; University of Michigan)
+- Instructional Aide for CSE 543: Ethics for AI and Robotics (Winter 2024; UofM)